top of page

 Greyfriars Charteris Centre is a place for community, connection and wellbeing, providing a base and support for social enterprises, charities, local groups and activities gathering around interests and issues that include equality, diversity, mental and physical health, faith, culture and the arts, education, local community interests and more.

-We seek to provide a warm welcome and serve people of all cultures, faiths and self-expression, and support initiatives promoting the care and wellbeing of individuals, communities and environment.
+We seek to provide a warm welcome, serve the community in all its diversity, and support initiatives promoting the care and wellbeing of individuals, communities and environment.

 Greyfriars Charteris Centre is one of the four member organisations of the Greyfriars family which also includes Greyfriars Kirk itself, Greyfriars Outreach and Grassmarket Community Project.
 Greyfriars Kirk is a Church of Scotland congregation at whose initiative they were all formed.
 Greyfriars Outreach opens the Kirk for visitors and a wide range of artistic and social events while the Grassmarket Community Project works with some of the most vulnerable members of our society, bringing people in from deep social exclusion through volunteering, educational and social opportunities.
 Together, but to different extents, the family serve our neighbours over four key areas: